310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_2.md

 {% img https://f005.backblazeb2.com/file/reitoouji/ro_z5nx3T66febf13N6.webp?timestamp=1727971098659 %}

 {% bubble Midori norsmile2 %}
-When I was looking through storybook of Alice in Wonderland at the resting room, Master Artist Fushimi happened to pass by and greet me.
+When I was looking through the storybook of Alice in Wonderland at the resting room, Master Artist Fushimi happened to pass by and greet me.

-At that moment, I felt like seeing Master Artist Fushimi’s version of Alice in Wonderland…
+At that moment, I felt like seeing Master Artist Fushimi’s depiction of Alice in Wonderland…
 {% endbubble %}

 {% bubble Midori grin %}